Osteopathy does not change the X-ray appearance of the joints, but patients report good changes in the function and feel of the affected joints.

 Children and babies

-Osteopathic treatment for children and babies is very gentle and can help monitor diagnose if there is an underlying cause behind the presenting symptoms in growing bodies or problems that develop from earlier knocks or falls.
+Osteopathic treatment for children and babies is very gentle and can help monitor and diagnose if there is an underlying cause behind the presenting symptoms in growing bodies or problems that develop from earlier knocks or falls.

 Small tolerances of movement exist within the skull and Osteopaths with their highly trained sense of touch can identify and correct disturbances and limitation of tissue mobility, not only in the skull but throughout the body.